keys-pub/website/README.md

 - Manage cryptographic [keys](/docs/specs/keys.md), [sigchains](/docs/specs/sigchain.md) and [user identities](/docs/specs/user.md).
 - [Search for keys](/docs/webapi/user.md#get-user-search), verify and import them.
-- Securely store passwords and secrets in a [Vault](/docs/specs/vault.md).
-Backup and sync to other devices.
 - [Encrypt, decrypt](/docs/cli/encrypt.md), [sign, verify](/docs/cli/sign.md) (using [Saltpack](https://saltpack.org)).
 - FIDO2 support for hardware keys like [SoloKeys](https://solokeys.com/), YubiKeys.
 - Most features are available in both the app and on the command line.